 “Then go into my vineyard,” said the lord.
 “I will pay you the going rate for all that you do.”
 They shook on the deal and went into the vineyard to work.
 All that day, the lord went about finding more and more workmen to labour in his vineyard until it was nearly evening.

 About an hour before the sun was due to set, the lord found some strong young labourers standing about doing nothing.

-“Have you been here all day?” he chastised.
+“Have you been here all day?” he asked.
 They replied that no one had offered them any work.
-“Then go to my vineyard and do as much there as there is time left to do.”
+“Then go to my vineyard and do as much as there is time left to do.”

-‘Soon dusk began to descend and the lord knew that the time was approaching to pay all the men for their work.
+‘Soon dusk began to descend and the lord knew that it was nearly time to pay all the men for their work.